Botanical Name: Catharanthus roseus

 Star-shaped periwinkle flowers are small -- only 1 in (2.5 cm) across -- but they cover the plant in abundance if given enough light.
 Flowers are typically pink with a deep-pink throat.
 You may also find them in white or pale lavender.

-You can buy periwinkle from a nursery or garden center in the spring and summer.
-Choose a periwinkle plant with plenty of flower buds -- a sure sign of a healthy flowering plant.
+You can buy Madagascar periwinkle plant from a nursery or garden center in the spring and summer.
+Choose one with plenty of flower buds -- a sure sign of a healthy flowering plant.

 Let the sun shine in.
 Flowering plants need plenty of light to bloom.
-To help your periwinkle bloom, keep your plant where it'll get a few hours of sunlight every day.
+To help your Madagascar Periwinkle flower, keep your plant where it'll get a few hours of sunlight every day.

 Or move it outside.
 Growing periwinkle plant in a sunny spot outdoors for the summer will give it more blooming power.
 Don't worry -- it can take the heat.
 Just be sure to bring it back inside before the temperature drops to 60°F/16°C at night.
 It doesn't like the cold at all.